DanZinagri/NicheD20_Quartz/content/Races/_index.md

 share: true
 title: Races
 ---
-This page links to the various races in the NicheD20 system:
+This page links to the various races in the NicheD20 system; some races may have a race feature that is granted to all heritages of a race rather than a single type; this is commonly granted to abnormal races to give them a thematic but balanced effect.

 | Race                          | Heritage           | Size   | Base Speed                                                                        | Ability Score Modifiers                                               |
 | ----------------------------- | ------------------ | ------ | --------------------------------------------------------------------------------- | --------------------------------------------------------------------- |